chayacohen/Typing-Mania/README.md

 <img width="1024" alt="Screen Shot 2021-12-02 at 5 58 54 PM" src="https://user-images.githubusercontent.com/90418154/144516533-3fd8a882-4087-4f72-a358-c954187c4192.png">

-- The right nav bar will inlude Github repo link, dropdown theme menue, an instructions tab.
+- The right nav bar will include a Github repo link, dropdown theme menu, and an instructions tab.
 It will also include the amount of lives left, the total number of words caught, and the player's current streak.
 - On the left side, there will be 3 buttons, one to start the game, one to pause the game, and one to reset.
 - On the right, there will be options to change background color.

 ## Technologies, Libraries, APIs ##
 This project will be implemented using the following technologies:
-- Wordnik API to generate random words to be displated on the screen.
+- Wordnik API to generate random words to be displayed on the screen.
 - Merriam Webster Collegiate Dictionary API to display word definitions once game is over.
 - Webpack to bundle up the Javascript code
 - npm to manage project dependencies